kql/rCAR/Readme.txt

 % INSTRUCTIONS ON HOW TO USE APPLY rCAR
 %
 % After you have opened MATLAB which includes parallel processing toolbox
-% and added to "set path" both EEGLAB and Apply rCAR folders, run the
+% and added to "set path" both EEGLAB and Apply rCAR folrers, run the
 % script "Apply_rCAR.m".
 %
-% First select the file(s) to process.
-The application will display the
+% First select a file to proceess.
+The application will display the channel
-% channel labels present in the file(s).
+% labels present in the file.
 %
 % Select any channels to exclude and a derived re-reference channel (if
 % necessary) from the channel list.
 %
-% You can save and load a default list of excluded channels and re-reference
+% You can save and load a default list of excluded chanels and re-refrence
 % channel.
 %
 % The derived re-reference channel is the estimate of the reference channel